YoungjaeKim/elasticsearch-indexer-for-mongodb/README.md

 2. It embraces json-path to selectively extract index items from a Mongo data.
 JsonPath can be get by [VSCode extension](https://marketplace.visualstudio.com/items?itemName=richie5um2.vscode-statusbar-json-path) easily.
 3. It can be easily managed by yaml file and commandline arguments.

+Moreover, this repository gives `search.py` and `create_index.py` files to jump-start ElasticSearch project from scratch.

 ## How to use

 ```bash